Toma5OD/HitList/README.md

 # Assignment - HitList App.
 Mobile Application Development - Assignment Two

-A mobile application created using Android Studio and written in Kotlin.
+This is a mobile application created using Android Studio and written in Kotlin.
 It forms part of a submission for assignment two of Mobile Application Development module at [SETU](https://www.wit.ie/courses/hdip-computer-science-parttime).

 ---
 ## Features